weilancys/kljb_downloader/README.md

 After downloading, a "download_report.txt" would be generated in current folder.

-Please note that you need selenium webdrivers to be installed in your current python env in order for the downloader to work. https://github.com/SeleniumHQ/selenium/tree/master/py#drivers
+Please note that you need selenium webdrivers to be installed in your current python env in order for the downloader to work.
+The downloader uses webdriver for Chrome, therefore Chrome should be installed as well. https://github.com/SeleniumHQ/selenium/tree/master/py#drivers

 You are advised to use the downloader in a virtual environment created with the requirements.txt file.